jbgraham073/ai_group_project_1/README.md

 | Federal Funds Effective | The central interest rate in the U.S. financial market | [Federal Funds Effective](https://fred.stlouisfed.org/series/FEDFUNDS) | Daily |
 | Unemployment Rate | The number of unemployed as a percentage of the labor force | [Federal Funds Effective](https://fred.stlouisfed.org/series/UNRATE) | Monthly |

+## Usage and Installation Instructions

+The Jupyter notebooks used in this analysis will require correct installation of the following Dependencies:
+Pandas, Matplotlyb, os, Numpy, scipy.stats and Prophet

+## Results and Summary of Analysis

+# Economic Factors with Strongest Correlation to Inflation

+![alt text] (image,jpg)

+(Analysis of graph from slides)

+# The Impact of Inflation on Mental Health, Substance Abuse, and Crime

+![alt text] (image,jpg)

+(Analysis of graph from slides)

+# Prediction for Inflation for the next 2 years

+![alt text] (image,jpg)

+(Analysis of Graph from slides)